 - Polio: The inactivated injectable Polio vaccination is considered a one-time adult booster for those who received the Polio series as a child*

 - Rabies: This is a 3-shot series.
-For continued risk/exposure to potential rabies, titer levels should be checked approximately every 2 years to determine booster needs
+For continued risk/exposure to potential rabies, titer levels may need to be checked per CDC recommendations to determine booster needs

 - Td (Tetanus/Diptheria) or Tdap (Tetanus/Diptheria/Acellular Pertussis): Recommended to booster every 10 years*